SESYNC-ci/leaflet-in-R-lesson/docs/_slides/leafletproxy.md

 ===

-Define a color palette in the server using `colorNumeric()` and the user's selection from the color brewer palettes (accessed via the row names of the `brewer.pal.info` data.frame).
+Define a color palette in the server object using `colorNumeric()` and the user's selection from the color brewer palettes (accessed via the row names of the `brewer.pal.info` data.frame).